 Members must complete an application form to transfer to Retired membership.
 There is no fee to transfer.

-The annual subscription rate is £53.00 for 2017.
-However, the member can elect to pay £740.00 for life membership and be exempt from paying a future subscription while they remain a Retired Member.
+See our subscriptions page for annual rates.
+Members can also elect to pay £750.00 for life membership and be exempt from paying a future subscription while they remain a Retired Member.

-The Retired Member subscription will be calculated from the date the application is reviewed, not from when the member actually retired.
-This means that a revised subscription greater than £53.00 could be payable in the year of transfer as they may be paying a higher fee for the first part of the year.
+The Retired Member subscription will be calculated from the date the application is reviewed, not from when you actually retired.
+This means that a revised subscription greater than the Retired Member rate could be payable in the year of transfer as you may be paying a higher fee for the first part of the year.